peichman-umd/grove/docs/VocabularyModelTimestamps.md

-The `Term` and `Property` records are "soft deleted", in that when a user request their removal, the records remain in the database with a field indicating they have been deleted.
+The `Term` and `Property` records are "soft deleted", in that when a user request their removal, the records remain in the database with a field indicating the timestamp of the deletion.

+ℹ️ **Implementation Note:** The "django-safedelete" library that is used to implement soft deletion also modifies the "modified" timestamp when a record is deleted.

-This was done to more easily support the implemention of the "updated" method on the `Vocabaulary` model, as it can query both the "modified" and "deleted" timestamps of its dependent `Term` and `Property` entries to determine the timestamp of the latest change.
+This was done to more easily support the implemention of the "updated" method on the `Vocabaulary` model, as it can query both the "modified" timestamp (and "deleted" timestamp, if necessary) of its dependent `Term` and `Property` entries to determine the timestamp of the latest change.

-The `Vocabulary` model is "hard deleted", and will automatically removed its dependented `Term` and `Property` entries in a cascade delete.
+The `Vocabulary` model is "hard deleted", and will automatically perform hard deletes on its dependent `Term` and `Property` entries in a cascade delete.

 ## Database Migration Notes

-When running the migration to add the "created" and "modfied" fields to the `Vocabulary`, `Term`, and `Property` models, against a database that does not have such a fields, the existing rows in the database will have thei "created" and "modified" fields populated with the current time.
+When running the migration to add the "created" and "modfied" fields to the `Vocabulary`, `Term`, and `Property` models, against a database that does not have such a fields, the existing rows in the database will have their "created" and "modified" fields populated with the current time.

 [django-extensions]: https://django-extensions.readthedocs.io/en/latest/model_extensions.html